nicl/nicl.github.com/_posts/2013-12-28-on-employee-anarchy.md

 But is the core idea itself workable?
 Or is it idealistic, naive even?

-One suspicion is that poor performers blame managers for their own failings and lack of initiative.
-After all, good employees *make* things happen, right, even through adverse circumstances.

-And the best employees go further and actually *change* their circumstances.

-Most of us, however, are not exceptional.
-The best can often overcome, or change, circumstances through great leadership and persistence, but most employees are, by definition, below or at average.<a href="#average-is-average">\*</a>

-In any case, good business owners and leaders should constantly review their company structure; people can and do succeed in traditional hierarchies, but the question is: can a different structure yield better results?

-## Case studies and publication bias

-What about real life examples then?
+## Real-world examples

-Unfortunately, as an idea, employee anarchy is relatively untried.
+As an idea, employee anarchy is relatively untried.
 I'm not aware of any large-sample statistical analyses comparing the employee-led model with more traditional ones.
 And, in any case, the statistical hurdles to overcome in order to make such a study sensible would be high indeed.<a href="#bad-statistics">\*\*</a>

 Instead, then, we're left with case studies.
 And for 'case studies' read PR-like